frankjungdss/repdata-project1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Using imputed data, we will now compare weekday activity to weekends.
+Using imputed data compare weekday activity to weekends:

 ```r